Magnet programs & CTE pathways

 • provide all qualifying students with full access to Exceptional Children's services (inclusion services at all schools and separate setting services centered at various magnet locations)

 • DPS magnet schools do not have academic or other application criteria.
-With the exception of our Cooperative Innovative High School Early College programs (JDC Early College and MIddle College at DTCC).
 Any student residing in Durham County, within the designated geographic zone for each school, may apply.

 Durham Public Schools is a member of Magnet Schools of America (MSA) and subscribes to the pillars of excellence for magnet schools put forth by MSA: